aklump/loft_deploy/documentation/source/pantheon.md

         private

-Then you should setup the second array element as `files/private` as shown above and then that will transfer your private directory, if you so desire.
+Then you should set up the second array element as `files/private` as shown above and then that will transfer your private directory, if you so desire.

 ### Configuration Hints